legault/chemcomp/README.md

-# Chemical competition between species of flour beetles
+# README - Chemical competition

 This repository contains R scripts associated with the paper: